filecoin-project/venus-docs/README.md

 # Filecoin Docs

-This repo contains documentation for the Filecoin Project.
+This repo contains documentation content for the Filecoin Project.

 ## Suggest an Edit

-Contributors and Community members are welcome to make PRs to the `master` branch of this repo.
+Contributors and Community Members are welcome to make PRs to the `master` branch of this repo.

 ## Docs website

-The [filecoin-project/metadocs](https://github.com/filecoin-project/metadocs) repo will be used for doc website deploys.
+Updates to `master` here will trigger documentation website redeploys (in a separate repo).

 ## Licenses